 SouthportFlower Show

 One of England's most prestigious horticultural shows.
-Four days every August in Victoria Park โ show gardens, champion flowers, food market, and the kind of horticultural competition that takes year-round preparation.
+Four days every August in Victoria Park, show gardens, champion flowers, celebrity appearances, food market, and competitive horticulture that takes year-round preparation.

 Terry's Take